 I called Direct Line to check the above and they confirmed that minded children are treated as your own.

 Any other companies offering home insurance for childminders?

-All three of these companies are underwritten by U K Insurance Limited.
+Both Churchill and Direct Line are underwritten by U K Insurance Limited.
 This basically means that they all provide exactly the same product, just at slightly different prices.

 Any other discounts?

-Or take a look at my page if you want to know more about cashback sites.
+Take a look at my page if you want to know more about cashback sites.